elemenohq/docs/source/index.html.md

 }
 ```

-To access a specific item from your Collection, send a `GET` request to `/v1/collections/YOUR-COLLECTION-SLUG-HERE/items/YOUR-ITEM-SLUG-HERE`.

-You can also access an Item via its ID by using the `byID` query parameter.
-This would look something like: `/v1/collections/YOUR-COLLECTION-SLUG-HERE/items/YOUR-ITEM-ID-HERE?byID=true`
+Retrieve a specific Item from your Collection using your item's slug.
+You can also retrieve an Item via its ID by setting the `byID` option to `true`.

 ## Sorting